tommyc2/Soccer-Team-Builder-Web-App/README.md

 # Assignment Spec

 - Soccer Team based app.
-- Allows user to add details of their team or a team they support (e.g. Bayern Munich, Waterford F.C etc.)
+- Allows user to add details of their team/players or a team they support (e.g. Bayern Munich, Waterford F.C etc.)
-- Each team contains details about the starting 11 lineups for each respective team.
+- Each team contains details about the players added to the specific team.

-....
-Add more about spec here ......